 This oatmeal cookie has grown-up add-ins for a mouthful of surprises with every bite!

-We gave the old school oatmeal cookie a makeover, and she’s so sophisticated and stylish that you will barely recognise her!
-A few subtle changes have made all the difference.
+We gave the old school oatmeal cookie a makeover, and she’s so sophisticated and stylish that you'll barely recognise her!
+A few simple changes have made all the difference.

 Next, scooch over chocolate chips, we love you, but these cookies are getting the 5-star treatment with dark chocolate that’s crammed full of whole hazelnuts.